Tomlevron/multi-channel-audio-recorder/README.md

 ## To do
 - [x] Add Code comments and docstrings
 - [x] Add installation instructions
-- [ ] Explain what can be dont with it
+- [ ] Explain what can be done with it
 - [ ] Add unit tests to ensure the functionality of the code.
 - [ ] Add an example section demonstrating different usage scenarios
 - [ ] Incorporate logging to track the progress and errors during recording.